-Emotional Intelligent leaders know how to leverage the diversity of thought, diversity of communication, and the diversity of expertise.
+Emotional Intelligent leaders know how to leverage the diversity of thought, diversity of communication, and diversity of expertise.

 What would you say was the single most influential factor in your business’ success?

 Wow!
 I would have to say there is not one single factor for me.
-But I will say this, you must truly know your business model, your customer base, your value proposition, and as I stated above have a village of people that can support you and believe in you and your products.
+But I will say this, you must truly know your business model, your customer base, and your value proposition, and as I stated above have a village of people that can support you and believe in you and your products.

 What is the one mantra that you live your life by?